Incentive Programs

 1. An individual must have a current Practitioner Registry Certificate at the time of application.
 ECP will check your registry status online upon receipt of your application.

 2. Applicants must currently work a minimum of 15 hours per week in one of the following settings.
-Settings must be licensed with the state of Montana.
+Settings must be licensed with the state of Montana. **PLEASE NOTE: Applicants must be currently employed in a licensed setting at the time payment is issued.
+If applicants are end dated in the licensing system before payment is issued, they will be denied payment.**

 • State licensed registered group or family child care home